 Picks & Predictions

-Our lead horse racing analyst, Monique Vág, gives her best bets, including her favorite trifecta pick, in her Preakness Stakes picks and predictions article.
+Our expert horse racing analysts, will give their best bets, including their favorite trifecta pick, in our Preakness Stakes picks and predictions article.

 The field for the Preakness Stakes is limited to 14 horses (compared to 20 for the Kentucky Derby) with entries based on graded stakes earnings as well as lifetime earnings.
 The Top 5 horses from the Kentucky Derby are granted automatic entrance, however, not all horses that run in the Derby will run in the Preakness.

 Once the race is done, the most important information to bettors is the results: Which horses finished in the top three, and how much did those wagers pay out.
 Our results guide will be updated immediately following the Preakness Stakes and contains tons of historical information.

 Where can I bet on the Preakness Stakes?